hardhats/vista-install-docs/New/InitializeVistA.rst

 The first component of the Box Volume pair is the Volume Set, which is used to determine where the VistA system will be able to find the routines.
 The second component Box, which references the system that the instance is on.
-In a Caché system, it would be the name of the Caché instance while on GT.M, it should reference the hostname of the machine.
+In a Caché system, it would be the name of the Caché instance while on GT.M/YottaDB, it should reference the hostname of the machine.

 The Volume Set result needs to be altered in the ``VOLUME SET`` file,